Nothing to Hide (Person of Interest): Plot

 Visiting Beecher's grave, Carter (Taraji P. Henson) talks with Beecher's godfather, Alonzo Quinn (Clarke Peters), who states that Elias' henchmen may be responsible for his death but Carter expresses her doubts.
-This prompts Quinn to consider that Carter may be a threat for HR while Carter calls Fusco (Kevin Chapman) to investigate the police database for information on Beecher's murder.
+This prompts Quinn to consider that Carter may be a threat to HR while Carter calls on Fusco (Kevin Chapman) to investigate the police database for information on Beecher's murder.

 The Machine produces a new number: Wayne Kruger (David Alan Basche), CEO of Lifetrace, which specializes in revealing members' privacy on their profile pages and selling it to various organizations.
 Reese (Jim Caviezel), Finch (Michael Emerson), and Shaw (Sarah Shahi) monitor Kruger's activities in the company, which is currently making a deal with another large retail company called Riverton.
 Reese and Shaw infiltrate one of Kruger's parties and see how someone uses a video to show Kruger's infidelity to his wife.
 They also discover that Kruger buries all type of negative publicity and legal issues that could impact the company.

-Kruger starts seeing his life crumble as his assistant quits after finding an audio of Kruger making a sexist comment about her, Riverton pulls out of the deal after his recent controversies and finding he was a criminal, and the board of directors decide to suspend him.
-After an attempt of his life, Kruger leaves the building.
+Kruger starts seeing his life crumble as his assistant quits after finding an audio of Kruger making a sexist comment about her, Riverton pulls out of the deal after his recent controversies and finding he both had a criminal record, and at one point went bankrupt.
+The board of directors decide to suspend him.
+After an attempt on his life, Kruger leaves the building.
 His car is hacked and he crashes, so Reese rescues him and takes him to the library.
-Finch discovers that multiple of Lifetrace's victims have been receiving anonymous packages to get revenge on Kruger.
+Finch discovers that multiple of Lifetrace's victims have been receiving anonymous packages allowing them to take revenge on Kruger.